sionaris/bc_ml_pub/README.md

 - `Exploratory_barcharts.R` contains the code for producing exploratory plots from our data.

 Two additional scripts are included:
-- `Genefu_functions.R` and `Plotting_functions.R`, which define the functions required for our `genefu` annotation pipeline and some additional wrapper functions to facilitate plotting (not all of them are used).
+- `Genefu_functions.R` defines the functions required for our `genefu` annotation pipeline.

 The session info files in the `R_Scripts` folder report the versions of the packages that were used when the final results were produced.